FriendsOfShopware/FroshThumbnailProcessor/README.md

 ## Usage

 You can activate using of Thumbnail Processor in plugin.
+Clear all caches after changing settings.
 This will access all thumbnails variable from original image.
 The thumbnail-files won't be needed anymore.

 ````